streambed/streambed-rs/README.md

 Streambed leverages Rust's characteristics of writing fast and efficient software correctly.

+## Minimum supported Rust

+streambed-rs requires a minimum of Rust version 1.70.0 stable (June 2023), but the most recent stable version of Rust is recommended.

 ## A brief history and why Rust

 Streambed-jvm first manifested itself as a Scala based-project with similar goals to streambed-rs and